-Here is one recipe you CANNOT pass up!
+Here is one recipe you just can’t pass up!
 Maple Frango is a vintage mouthwatering dessert that will have your family or guests floored.

 We recommend you watch the video at the end of the recipe as there are some very specific techniques to preparing this dish just right.
 This recipe may take a bit more time to complete, but we promise, it is worth your time.